AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 {% endraw %}
 {% endhighlight %}

 Because of the ng-event directives (ng-keypress, ng-focus, etc..), just entering the live search input field, typing one character and exiting the field will require 5 full root scope digests.
-In a large app, the UI could be frozen for 50ms as the 5 digest cycles trigger one after another.
+In a large app, the UI could be frozen for 25ms or longer as the 5 digest cycles trigger one after another.

 Unfortunately, you cannot avoid triggering root scope digests, because all the default event directives cause them to occur.

 A work around involves creating several angular apps on a page, with individual root scopes.
 Which ensures the modules are isolated from each other, but this causes a lot of problems with DI and other behaviour.
 There is a simpler solution...

-## Faster angular events directives - (fng)
+## Angular-Fng - Faster angular (fng)

 Faster angular event directives mimic the functionality of the existing ng-event directives, but can be called in a desired scope.